edb-gjengen/dusken-client/README.md

     # Publish android build to the Google Play beta track
     yarn release:android

+## Create release build (ios)
+We use fastlane and certificate management via fastlane match.
+Ask nikolai@studentersamfundet.no for access to the certs.
 ## Libraries

 We use https://nativebase.io/ for generic UI components